r-gould/r-gould.github.io/_posts/2025-06-20-constructing-qfts.markdown

 ### 7. Overcounting in the path integral

 There is some kind of ``overcounting'' happening when integrating over any field object $$\Psi_i \in \mathcal{C}_i$$ due to $$\mathcal{C}_i$$ including physically-equivalent field configurations that are related by a gauge transformation.
 In the specific case of gauge fields, this overcounting is detrimental and results in divergences.
-To remedy this issue requires \textit{breaking gauge invariance}, but some remnants of gauge invariance still persist through \textit{BRST invariance}.
+To remedy this issue requires *breaking gauge invariance*, but some remnants of gauge invariance still persist through *BRST invariance*.
 We will now outline these concepts.
 * Some brief notes on the differences between integrating over the redundant configuration space $$\mathcal{C}$$ compared to the underlying physical configuration space $$\mathcal{P}$$ can be found in Appendix A.4.

 In the following, we will restrict our attention to a particular gauge field $$A \in C^{\infty}(M, \mathfrak{g}^{(k)})$$ associated with gauge group $$G^{(k)}$$ -- the following analysis will apply to each of the $$K$$ gauge fields individually.
 For gauge element $$\alpha \in C^{\infty}(M, \mathfrak{g}^{(k)})$$, we will use the notation